-Providers offer confidential HIV testing, counseling and follow-up services to Medi-Cal members.
-Providers must provide information about HIV testing, treatment options and additional testing needed, and advise members of their right to decline testing.
-If a member declines HIV testing, providers must document this information in their medical records.
+Health Net providers provide confidential HIV testing, counseling and follow-up services to Medi-Cal members.
+Providers must provide information about HIV testing, treatment options and additional testing needed, and advise members of their rights to decline testing.
+If a member declines HIV testing, the provider must document this information in their medical record.

-Members may also obtain confidential or anonymous HIV testing and counseling services from the local health department (LHD), community-based organization testing site or non-participating family planning provider.
+Members may also obtain confidential or anonymous HIV testing and counseling services from the local health department (LHD), a community-based organization testing site or nonparticipating family planning provider.
 The member's PCP must perform follow-up services.